adse18/cam-calc-clash/README.md

 - Flask
 - OpenCV
 - PyTorch
-- Other dependencies listed in requirements.txt
+- Other dependencies are listed in requirements.txt

 ### 8. Troubleshooting
 - Ensure your webcam is properly connected and accessible.
+Object detection works also better in front of a blanc background, so for the best experience sit in front of a wall when playing.
 - Check that all required packages are installed and up-to-date.